baoqger/chrisbao/source/_posts/why-build-heap-is-a-linear-operation.md

 In this article, I will focus on the topic of `data structure and algorithms` (in my eyes, one of the most important skills for software engineers).
 Someday I came across one [question](https://stackoverflow.com/questions/9755721/how-can-building-a-heap-be-on-time-complexity) goes like this: *how can building a heap be O(n) time complexity?* This question confuses me for a while, so I did some investigation and research on it.
 This article will share what I learned during this process, which covers the following points:
 - What is a heap data structure?
 How does a heap behave?
-- How to implement a completed heap in C programming?
+- How to implement a heap in C programming?
 - How to do the time complexity analysis on building the heap?

 ### Basics of Heap